asavinov/intelligent-trading-bot/README.md

   - In code: levels (in percent): [0.06, 0.07, 0.08, 0.09, 0.10, 0.11, 0.12]
   - In code: tolerances: 0.01, 0.02, 0.03

 Load feature matrix, compute labels and store the result with additional columns in the output file.
-Features are not needed for label computation and they are stored unchanged in the output file.
+Features are not needed for label computations and they are stored unchanged in the output file.
 Currently, most label parameters are hard-coded.

 ## Train prediction models